-There are 11 names in this directory beginning with the letter A.
+There are currently 11 names in this directory beginning with the letter A.

 The taste that stays in your mouth after swallowing the wine.
 It should be pleasant and in fine wines it should last a long time after the wine is gone.